 In theory, you should be satisfying at least a couple of these principles every time you add a motion-based element.
 One of the most essential and practical forms animation takes in UX design is visual feedback.

-Visual feedback is basically an interactive tool to make the user feel more in control.
+Visual feedback is an interactive tool to make the user feel more in control.
 Nick Babich, describes this idea well when he says visual feedback “acknowledges that the app has received a user’s action” and “communicates the results of interaction, making it both visible and understandable.”

-This could be as simple as a button reacting to a click, or as sophisticated as a an entire visual scene swiping in as the user scrolls.
+This could be as simple as a button reacting to a click, or as sophisticated as an entire visual scene swiping in as the user scrolls.

-Given the breadth of resources available for today’s designers and developers, there's really no excuse for creating interactive elements without visual feedback.
+Given the breadth of resources available for today’s designers and developers, there's no excuse for creating interactive elements without visual feedback.
 In many ways, that's what separates intuitive modern design from the lifeless, static pages of the 90s we all love to lampoon.

 Making Motion More than a Gimmick